rubengees/demo-spring-data-vavr/README.md

 # Spring Boot data Vavr bug reproduction project

-This project reproduces a bug in Spring Boot data when using `@QUery` which return non entity results (e.g. just a `String`) wrapped in a Vavr collection type.
+This project reproduces a bug in Spring Boot data when using `@Query` which return non entity results (e.g. just a `String`) wrapped in a Vavr collection type.

 One example of such an interface method is: